SMPP Research

 Professor of Strategic Management & Public Policy

-Vontrese Pamphile conducts research on organizational theory, focusing on business-society tensions, corporate philanthropy, and how organizations navigate paradoxes.
-She has studied how organizations manage conflicting demands, such as balancing social impact with financial goals.
-She has also examined how the giving strategies of companies affect their stakeholders, including during crises.
-Known for analyzing employee responses to organizational values and DEI, her work has been published in Organization Science and the Academy of Management Journal; she brings her research to the practitioner community through the Harvard Business Review and other media outlets.
+Vontrese (Voni) Pamphile is a scholar of organizational theory, focusing on business-society tensions and paradoxes.
+She has studied how organizations and the professionals within them navigate conflicting demands, such as social impact and financial goal.
+She also studies the impacts of firm engagement with societal issues on employees and the firm itself, including whether stakeholders view firms as authentic.
+Her work as been published in Organization Science and the Academy of Management Journal; she brings her research to the practitioner community through the Harvard Business Review and other media outlets.
 Poets & Quants in 2025 named her one of the Best 40 Under 40 MBA Professors for her contributions to research and teaching.
 Her research has been supported by the National Science Foundation.

-Networking dynamics are a research concentration of Jorge Walters, whose work appears in Organization Science, Journal of Management, Strategic Management Journal and other top-tier journals.
-He has examined the professional benefits of resuscitating dormant relationships and the many ways social networks can enhance organizational performance and knowledge sharing.
-He also studies hybrid workplaces and AI, with an eye on how organizations can effectively execute strategies around their growing prevalence.
-Among other things, he has explored these issues in examining unconventional shale gas development, the natural or biodynamic wine industry, and social entrepreneurship.
-Walters is GWSB’s vice dean for faculty and research.
+Networking dynamics are a research concentration of Jorge Walter, whose work appears in Academy of Management Journal, Organization Science, Journal of Management, Strategic Management Journal and other top-tier journals.
+His research interests include strategy formulation and implementation processes, knowledge/technology transfer, social networks, and social capital.
+He has examined the professional benefits of reconnecting dormant relationships and the many ways social networks can enhance organizational performance and knowledge sharing.
+Dr. Walter has served as associate editor of the Journal of Management and is on the editorial board of the Journal of Management Studies.

 Vice Dean for Faculty and Research; Professor of Strategic Management and Public Policy